 Maine Bounty Hunter Guide: Requirements and Steps

 Over 1.3 million people live in Maine, which has relatively low rates of crime and incarceration compared to other states.1 Although private bail bonds are not explicitly prohibited in Maine, private bonds are rare in the state due to various court-supervised alternatives.
 In addition, recent reforms to the state’s bail code have reduced the need for court-supervised bail.
 Because of the lack of a private bail industry, Maine does not currently require bounty hunters, also known as bail enforcement agents, to become licensed in order to pursue fugitives who have skipped bail, or “skips.”
 At the same time, this lack of industry provides few opportunities for those who wish to pursue careers in bounty hunting.
-In this state, those who are interested in investigative careers may wish to consider instead becoming a private investigator or detective, who are known as professional investigators in Maine and must be licensed by the Maine State Police.
+You may wish to consider becoming a private investigator or detective, known as professional investigators (PIs) in Maine.
+Professional investigators are licensed by the Maine State Police (MSP).
 Keep reading to find out more about the licensure process and requirements.